Linguistics Course Catalog

 5 units

 Contemporary research in psycholinguistic theory models, and methods.
 Topics vary with research interests of faculty and graduate students.
-Enrollment restricted to graduate students, or by consent of instructor.
+Enrollment is restricted to graduate students or by permission of instructor.
 Enrollment limited to 12.
 May be repeated for credit.

 LING 280